jasalt/phel-wp-plugin/README.md

 When evaluating Phel files during interactive development session, evaluating the regular `ns` forms may need to be avoided and Phel REPL specific functions `use` and `require` should be used instead.

 Improvement ideas in workflow regarding to this are welcome.
-Issues regarding to general Phel REPL experience can been raised in [phel-lang](https://github.com/phel-lang/phel-lang/issues) repository.
+Issues regarding to general Phel REPL experience can be raised in [phel-lang](https://github.com/phel-lang/phel-lang/issues) repository.

 # Editor support